karamul/ashviewer/README.md

 ### Introduction

 ASH viewer is a utility for interactively visualizing contents of Active Session History for Oracle databases.
-It's written on R shiny and allows one to connect to a database and view database activity broken down by wait event class (or by some other criteria).
+It's written on R shiny and allows one to connect to a database and view database activity and other metrics broken down by wait event class (or by some other criteria).
 It has some similarity to Oracle Enterprise Manager (OEM) performance page plots commonly used for Oracle database performance monitoring and troubleshooting, but is more flexible.

 ### R shiny